IS-ENES3/IS-ENES-Portal-Website/pages/coupling-workshops-detailed.md

 <hr style="border:2px solid gray">

+### <a name="CW2023"></a>Sixth Workshop on Coupling Technologies for Earth System Models (CW2023)

+The 6th Workshop on Coupling Technologies for Earth System Models (CW2023) **January 18-20, 2023** at the “Centre International de Conférences” on Météo-France campus in Toulouse, France.
+The workshop will be held in a **hybrid format with remote attendance possible**.

+The workshop aims to bring together leading researchers and practitioners in the field of coupling infrastructure for Earth System Models.
+This workshop is the sixth in the series, started in 2010 in Toulouse and followed by Boulder USA (2013), Manchester UK (2015), Princeton USA (2017) and virtual (2020).

+Topics relevant to the workshop include, but are not limited to:
+- Coupling technology latest developments
+- Use of Coupling Technologies in ESMs or other climate and weather-related coupled systems: successes and failures, original or ground-breaking applications
+- Computational performance of Couplers and Coupled Systems
+- Coupling at exascale on heterogeneous systems.
+- Science of Coupling and Coupling Strategies
+- Integration of coupling technologies into workflows
+- Interaction of data assimilation and coupling technologies
+- Software development processes for complex coupled systems: Approaches for testing of complex coupled models, how code chages are made, build system, configuration system.

+Further information on the programme and registration procedure will be provided in November 2023 on this webpage.

+**The CW2023 Program Committee** *(<cw_org@cerfacs.fr>)*
+- Anthony Craig, Software Consultant
+- Rocky Dunlap, National Center for Atmospheric Research
+- Steve Easterbrook, University of Toronto
+- Robert Jacob, Argonne National Laboratory
+- Bert Jagers, Deltares
+- Li Liu, Tsinghua University
+- Kristian Mogensen, ECMWF
+- Jean-Christophe Rioual, UK Met Office
+- Sophie Valcke, Cerfacs
+- Mariana Vertenstein, National Center for Atmospheric Research
+- Niki Zadeh, Geophysical Fluid Dynamics Laboratory

 ### <a name="IWGCW"></a>International Working Committee on Coupling Technologies

 The International Working Committee on Coupling Technologies (IWCCT) organizes global efforts related to the characterization, comparison, and benchmarking of Earth system model coupling technologies.